 AGRiP energizes the power of pooling by making pools more effective, collaborative, and informed.
-We provide education, networking, operations and best practice resources, intelligence, and advocacy.
+We provide education, networking, operational & best practice resources, intelligence, and advocacy.

 About Governmental Risk Pools